The Leslie Flint Trust

 Then they said, “Don't you realise that you're different ?”

 I said, 'Well, I feel different.
 I don't feel old.
 I don't seem to have the old aches and pains like I used to.'

 And they said, “have you seen yourself ?”

-I said no - I never thought of that - I said, 'strangely enough, I
+So I said no - I never thought of that - I said, 'strangely enough, I haven't seen myself.'

 So they said, “Well, come on we'll show you.” and I thought, 'this is going to be interesting, to see myself.'

 I thought, well, I could look in a mirror couldn't I ?
 And they said, “oh no, not in a mirror...”

 So they took me to, what appeared to be, a very beautiful place, with a lovely setting, lovely scenery and beautiful houses.
 More country-fied than town-fied.
 And they took me to one, in a very beautiful field and it was just the same little place that I had dreamed of - or thought I had dreamed about.
 And there I was, as I was in my dreams some years ago.
 I remember vividly once, waking up about, early hours of the morning remembering this, and I thought 'well this is an odd do !'

 But it was exactly the same.
 There was my old dog, racing about there and wagging his tail, jumping up and down.
 And I thought, well, well, this is something this is.
 Then I opened the door, went in and there was a congregation.
 I should think there were about a dozen or more right there, people I had known.
 Another brother of mine, a sister, my wife's people...they were all there, pleased and welcoming me and making a fuss of me.
 And telling me all about their own lives.
 In fact there was so much noise going on, chattering and talking, all at the same time, the dog was barking.
 It was a real home-coming.
 Then they'd got a nice old spread for me.
 You'd be surprised.'

 Then suddenly, I thought well, 'I shouldn't have thought they had cups of tea over here and sat down and ate things !'